 Public Universities & Colleges

-There are twelve public 4-year state universities and colleges in Illinois.
+There are zero public 4-year state universities and colleges in Illinois.
 These four-year institutions predominantly offer bachelor's or higher level programs and some may even include research facilities.
 See a state-wide list of the state universities and colleges in Illinois.

 Private Universities & Colleges

-In Illinois there are sixty-two accredited private four-year colleges.
+In Illinois there are zero accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in Illinois.